-The prognosis of melanoma and the treatment options available depend on the stage at which the cancer is diagnosed.
+The prognosis of melanoma and the treatment options available depending on the stage at which the cancer is diagnosed.

 One of the most common areas of confusion is the difference between the levels of melanoma and the staging of melanoma.
 The level of melanoma relates to the depth of the melanoma in the skin and the staging of melanoma refers to how limited or advanced the melanoma is at the time of diagnosis.

-The stages of melanoma are determined by reviewing different features including;
+The stages of melanoma are determined by reviewing different factors including:

 Tumour depth or thickness is measured in millimetres by a pathologist using a microscope.
 This is referred to as the ‘Breslow Depth’.
 The thicker the tumour, the greater the chance it might have metastasised (spread) to regional lymph nodes or distant sites.
 Thinner melanomas have a better prognosis.

-The tumour depth can also be described using a ‘Clark level’ to indicate the number of layers of skin penetrated by the melanoma.
+The tumour depth was traditionally described using a ‘Clark level’ to indicate the number of layers of skin penetrated by the melanoma.
 The Clark level is a number from I-V with V being the deepest penetration of the skin.
+The usage of Clark levels has been replaced by the updated melanoma staging system which uses more reliably predictive features such as ulceration, mitotic count and Breslow depth.
+Clark levels are discussed further in the Glossary.

 Ulceration of a skin tumour means that the epidermis (or top layer of the skin) that covers the melanoma is not intact.
 Ulceration may not be seen with the naked eye.
 Ulcerated melanomas pose a greater risk for metastatic progression.